Updated 6-13-15 with our latest recommendations…

-- If you’re using your e-mail application to store critical business information you need to seriously consider getting a database or contact management system for this (fmIgnite is a good option).
-Email is a dangerous place when you are storing 1000s of messages.
+- If you’re using only your e-mail application to store critical business information like contacts you need to seriously consider getting a database or contact management system for this (fmIgnite is a good option).
+Email can be a dangerous place when you are storing 1000s of messages.
 I’ve had people lose messages when they reach the limit of their mail server.

 So there you have it.
-This plan should keep you computer safe in the case of an emergency.
+This plan should keep you computer safe in the case of an emergency and give you peace of mind.
 Please take this seriously.
 You’ll be glad you did.
 If you need assistance with implementing any of these ideas, contact us through our Project Request Form.

 Check out this excellent article about backups as well…written from a perspective of stupid backup strategies.